Got a New Zealand road trip itinerary in the works? Carve out at least one day in Wellington.

 To end your first 24 hours in Wellington, there’s hardly a place than Cuba Street.
 By day, Cuba Street is a hive of activity; by evening, it’s the perfect place to enjoy a dinner and a nightcap.

 No matter what type of cuisine that you prefer, you’ll find it in & around Cuba Street.
-Even better, there’s a range of shops to make your visit an interesting shopping experience as well.
-And while it’s not the best place in Wellington to grab souvenirs, it’s certainly a worthy destination for fashion and art enthusiasts.
+Even better for some, there’s a range of shops in the area.
+They’ll transform your visit into an interesting shopping experience.
+And while Cuba Street isn’t the best place in Wellington to grab souvenirs, it’s a worthy destination for fashion & art enthusiasts.

 Cap the day off with a drink in one of the area’s charming bars & restaurants before retiring back your hotel and resting after a long day of sightseeing.